krlawrence/graph/ChangeHistory.md

 - Examples in section 5 all based on the same air routes graph now (some used to reflect an older version).
 - Added to the `JanusGraph GeoSpatial` section and moved the section up a hierarchy level.
-- Added a new sample that demonstrates geospatial queries.
+- Added a new Java sample that demonstrates geospatial queries.
 - Improved source highlighting for MOBI and EPUB versions.
 - Added more examples in various places.
 - General housekeeping and tightening up of some wording.